 Pain au chocolat

-I have a serious addiction with pain au chocolat since I was a child.
-I could eat this every day, all day long.
-And I’m not even a serious chocolate lover like most women are.
-There is something magical about the combination of the creamy rich chocolate inside a fluffy and buttery pastry.
-Just writing about it makes my whole mouth fill with saliva.
-Oh and if you have the choice between a regular or xl size.
-Always go for the largest version there is 😉.
+I have had a severe addiction with pain au chocolat since I was a child.
+I could eat this every day, and I’m not even a serious chocolate lover.
+There is something magical about the combination of the creamy, rich chocolate inside a fluffy and buttery pastry.

 Croissant au beurre